GroceyLot/ImageROM/README.md

 # ImageROM
-A primitive format for storing up to 256 images in binary with color compression
+A primitive format for storing up to 256 images in binary with bad color compression